evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

 ### 4) Positions of the planets

 Needless to say, the planets of the Solar System do not magically align to form a straight line shown on the image.
-Perfect alignment of the planets within a degree is such an improbable event that it would unlikely to happen in the future within the life span of the Solar System.
+Perfect alignment of the planets within a degree is such an improbable event that it would unlikely to happen in the future during the lifespan of the Solar System.

 ## Data for the sizes of the Sun and its planets